Skip to content

 Grit became a way to put the problem back on the person.

-Scholars rooted in critical race theory named this clearly.
-Telling oppressed people to be grittier — without changing the system — is not inspiration.
-It is gaslighting.
+Scholars who study race and structural inequality named this clearly.
+Telling people to be grittier — without addressing the conditions around them — is not inspiration.
+It is a misdirection.
 It reframes privilege as hard work.
 It turns the compounded weight of racism and poverty into a character flaw.

 That framing is wrong.
 And LEGH will not repeat it.